diamondburned/docs/src/README.md

 #### she/her

 Diamond will sometimes go by **she/her** pronouns.
-This is usually when Diamond is feeling more feminine, womanly, or girly.
-For example, you can say "Diamond
+This is usually when Diamond is feeling more feminine than object-like, or when it needs to be professional.
+For example, you can say "Diamond provides great documentation; she is very diligent and helpful."

-Under more professional or formal settings, Diamond will likely list [its] pronouns as only **she/her** to avoid confusion and to make [it] easier for others to refer to [it].
+Under more professional or formal settings, Diamond will likely list [its] pronouns as only **she/her** to avoid confusion and to make [it] easier for other people who aren't as familiar to refer to [it].

 Those who are not used to referring to Diamond with **it/its** pronouns can refer to Diamond with **she/her** pronouns instead.
-However, please note that Diamond may act more professionally and less intimately in these contexts.
+However, please note that Diamond may act more professionally and distant in these contexts to maintain boundaries.

 ### Gender Orientation